-- Harfi chooses to partner with artisan cooperatives for a fairer solution to those artistsans and to be able to stock high quality, authentic goods from traditional craftsmen at fair trading prices on all sides.
+- Harfi chooses to partner with artisan cooperatives for a fairer solution to those artisans and to be able to stock high quality, authentic goods from traditional craftsmen at fair trading prices on all sides.

 What are the benefits to the artisans in being part of the co-operative?

 Prior to joining a co-operative, most of the members would have worked by themselves, producing their goods in their own home.
 They would then head to the markets to sell their goods to local businessmen; mostly middlemen who would simply buy and sell-on at a mark-up.
 Given that the price for the artisans work is often very low and their isolated location, this means there is little to no other direct market solution for their goods and many are unable to sustain a living.
 With very little education and high rates of illiteracy and innumeracy this would leave them with very little choice.

 By joining a co-operative and removing the middleman, the artisans are able to regain independence and control over how operations are run.
 Their earning potential is vastly increased as they can set their own prices, reduce running costs and increase the market for their products.
-A manager is often appointed to make the business decisions to allow the artisans to do what they love and do best, creating beautiful handmade goods, such as authentic Moroccan rugs and towels.
+A manager is often appointed to make the business decisions to allow the artisans to do what they love and do best, creating beautiful handmade goods, such as authentic Beni Ourain rugs and Hammam towels.

 How can you tell the difference between an artisan co-operative and other organisations?